samiravaez/persian-poems-Search-engine/README.md

 • SE4''.ipynb: performing pre-processing using Hazm (with Stemming and removing stop words) (NTRS)

-The report file compares the pre-processing methods in terms of Precision, Recall, F-measure, and MAP.
+The report file compares the impact of pre-processing methods on the system in terms of Precision, Recall, F-measure, and MAP.